The overall strategy for a Brazilian Jiu Jitsu practitioner in a combat situation is to:

 Pedro Sauer was a best friend of Rickson Gracie, and began training at 15 years old with Helio Gracie.
 The same size as Helio, he became a favorite training partner of Helio’s, and received his advancements, including his black belt from Helio and Rickson.
 Pedro Sauer was Royce Gracie’s trainer for UFC 1 in 1993, and had numerous art-vs-art challenge matches of his own in “the early days.”
 He was recently voted by an online poll as the “Best Brazilian Jiu Jitsu Instructor” in the world.

-Since the 90's, the resulting influx of practitioners has created a number of international networks of schools.
-The best advice for students seeking to learn Brazilian Jiu Jitsu is "the water is purest, closest to the source."
-In other words, seek instruction from someone with as direct a lineage to the forefathers as possible.
+Since the 90’s, the resulting influx of practitioners has created a number of international networks of schools.
+The best advice for students seeking to learn the complete art of Brazilian Jiu Jitsu is to seek instruction from someone with a known and respected lineage of fluent teachers.
+For many, the shorthand for this advice is, “train as close to the source as possible.”
 At PMA, the lineage of owner, Greg Wood is: